oskitone/higher_lower/assembly_guide/docs/what-youll-be-making.md

 <!-- TODO: blog link -->

-### How to play
+### How to play "Higher Lower"

 Two different tones play.
-Is the second one _higher_ or _lower_ than the first?
+Is the second tone _higher_ or _lower_ than the first?
 The more guesses you get right, the harder it gets!

 - Four guesses per round, ten rounds per game.
 Any wrong guess and the game resets.
 - Your score is how many rounds have passed, and it's announced after each round as series of happy trill noises.
 - For a multiplayer game, hand off to the next player after each round.
 The last player to successfully complete their round wins.
 - At the start of each new game, the "Higher Lower" theme song plays.
 It is a very good song.
+- Adjust volume and game difficulty by turning trim potentiometers on the PCB.

 ### Disclaimers